Lorrie Morgan: Early life

 Loretta Lynn Morgan was born in Nashville, Tennessee, on June 27, 1959.
 She is the fifth child of country music singer George Morgan.
-Her mother was Anastasia "Anna" Paridon Trainor, who died in 2018.
+Morgan was not named after the late Loretta Lynn.
+Lynn was not a nationally known performer in 1959.

 At age 13, Lorrie Morgan made her first performance on the Grand Ole Opry, when her father brought her onstage to perform "Paper Roses".
 According to Morgan herself, the performance received a standing ovation.
 Morgan's father died in 1975, so she and the members of his band toured various small clubs until 1977, when they disbanded and she began touring with Roy Wiggins.
 After this, she worked as a receptionist, songwriter, and demo singer for Acuff-Rose Music.

 Recording career

 Morgan's employment at Acuff-Rose led to her signing with that company's Hickory Records label, which issued two singles in 1979: "Two People in Love" and "Tell Me I'm Only Dreaming," written by Eddy Raven and Liz Anderson, respectively.
 Both singles made the lower regions of the Hot Country Songs charts that year.
 Another single, "I'm Completely Satisfied with You", featured electronically overdubbed vocals of her father.
 It also made the charts by year's end.
 During the early 1980s, Morgan continued to tour primarily in night clubs, and served as an opening act for Billy ThunderKloud & the Chieftones, Jeannie Seely, and Jack Greene, among others.
 She also toured as a backing vocalist for George Jones, made guest appearances on the television series Nashville Now, and in 1984 became the youngest inductee of the Grand Ole Opry.
 The same year she issued three singles on MCA Records.
-First was a cover of Diana Ross & the Supremes' "Someday We'll Be Together", followed by "Don't Go Changing" and "If You Came Back Tonight".
+First was a cover of The Supremes's "Someday We'll Be Together", followed by "Don't Go Changing" and "If You Came Back Tonight".
 Of these, only "Don't Go Changing" charted.